 Look into anti-inflammatory supplements.

 There are a number of supplements that you can try that may soothe inflammation.
 One common choice is L-Glutamine, which according to Dr. Wijetilaka, can help heal the gut lining, and decrease inflammation in the gut.
 Probiotics are also good for this purpose—they can restore good bacteria in the gut microbiome as well.
 Taking Ashwagandha or Rhodiola may help tame stress, and in turn reduce inflammation, especially in the gut.
-Vitamin D can also improve your mood (which makes sense because being in the sun typically does the same) ooster and prevent inflammation.
+Vitamin D can also improve your mood (which makes sense because being in the sun typically does the same) booster and prevent inflammation.
 Another important nutrient to reducing inflammation is Omega-3’s—Dr. Wijetilaka recommends taking a supplement, because it’s difficult to get enough Omega-3’s from fish and other foods in your diet.

 Practice stress-relieving techniques and activities.